You’ve bought an extra bag of grapes to take advantage of a sale. Now it sits in the fridge, and you’re wondering how long do grapes last.

 In most supermarkets, grapes come in ventilated bags, and that’s the best option for storage.

-If yours didn’t come in such a bag, use a plastic bag and poke some holes, or a resealable plastic bag and leave it half-open.
+If yours didn’t come in such a bag, use a plastic bag and poke some holes.
+Or grab a resealable plastic bag and leave it half-open.

 Since you’re keeping grapes in a perforated bag, make sure they don’t sit nearby any smelly foods.
-This way, they don’t pick up any smells.
+This way, they don’t absorb odors you might not like.